2206217/CS220AU-DP-2022/README.md

 <br>

 ## Log
+*
+* 2022-11-02 Added more notes on metaverse to private repository + started thinking of my own digital footprint and its impact on the future development of this metaverse.
 * 2022-10-25 Metaverse as an existential risk?
 Found articles and started reading/taking notes.
 * 2022-10-24 Created V&R map for myself.
 * 2022-10-24 Added initial notes to private repository.

 ## TO DO
-* More research on existential risks
+* More research on existential risks - Metaverse?
-* Decide on a risk for research question
+* Decide on a risk for research question.
 * link the risk to my own digital identity + impact
 * come up with research question + continue to upload notes and ideas to repository.
+* Watch Social Dilemma on netflix.